qht1028/BIS15W2022_hqian/midterm2/midterm_2.md

 ![](midterm_2_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

+#### The improvement occured around 1950s.
+This should indicate the end of the WWII.

 ## Population Growth
 6. (3 points) Which 5 countries have had the highest population growth over the past 100 years (1920-2020)?